theDevSoham/Estatery/README.md

 # Estatery Landing Page

+A React based landing page for an online real estate application.
+Here the users are allowed to search and interact through the page for the property they want to trade.
+This repo is currently under development and MIT licensed.

 ## What is the use of this Repo

 This Project is a Simple ReactJS Project which demonstrates the following